 Children show different signs that indicate their flair for entrepreneurship skills as they grow into adulthood.
 Some of the examples of such competencies include

-- Invention: when children show innate abilities to design little objects at their tender age, it is an entrepreneurial skill.
+• Invention: when children show innate abilities to design little objects at a tender age, it is an entrepreneurial skill.
 They may do some of these things at their playtime.
-So, a parent must relate with their kids at this leisure times.
+So, a parent must relate with their kids at these leisure times.

-- Leadership: kids that readily engage leadership positions, including serving as club or class captains, are good potential entrepreneurs.
-It may come with their ability to make friends or profitably persuade other people.
+• Leadership: kids who readily engage in leadership positions, including serving as club or class captains, are promising potential entrepreneurs.
+It may come with their ability to make friends or profitably persuade others.

-- Commerce: another crucial competency that parents should watch out for in their kids is their ability to trade.
-Some children understand the value of what they have and can make a good exchange with their friends.
+• Commerce: parents should watch out for another crucial competency in their kids: their ability to trade.
+Some children understand the value of what they have and can make good exchanges with their friends.
 When this happens, often, such a child may hold the ability to be successful in commerce.

 Notably, these factors that show early in a child’s life can be nurtured as they grow.
 Then, it will help them develop the required skills, motivation, passion, knowledge, and network for starting businesses.

-Above all, entrepreneurship skills are also parallel to social skills and, therefore, nurses these behavioral patterns.
-The social skills may include the following
+Above all, entrepreneurship skills are also parallel to social skills and, therefore, nurses these behavioural patterns.
+The social skills may include the following.

-With the demand of more competent leaders all over the world, parents must also raise their kids to become capable adults.
+With the demand for more competent leaders worldwide, parents must raise their kids to become capable adults.
 A vital part of this process includes raising these kids to become competent adults through needed entrepreneurship skills.
 But what are the benefits of teaching them entrepreneurship skills?
 I call them the 3-Ps of Kids Entrepreneurship Skills: Passion, Positive Influence, and Poise.

-Every parent needs to realize that sustaining the love of their kids is one of the main jobs of parenting.
-However, before they can maintain their passion, they must first identify their passionate areas.
-Whereas these processes are not as natural as they sound, it is quite achievable.
+Every parent needs to realize that sustaining their kids’ love is one of parenting’s main jobs.
+However, they must identify their passion areas before they can maintain their passion.
+Although these processes are not as natural as they sound, they are achievable.

 For instance, parents and teachers should create an environment that triggers various faculties of a child.
 These faculties may generally include arts, sciences, or social sciences, while the atmosphere must contain helpful tools and resources.

-For children to grow into adults with impact and fulfilled lives, they must first learn to follow their passions.
-In other words, the fulfillment of careers determines the overall success, happiness, and satisfaction.
+Children must first learn to follow their passions to grow into adults with impact and fulfilled lives.
+In other words, the fulfilment of careers determines overall success, happiness, and satisfaction.

-On the flip side, kids or teenagers should not be motivated by money or self-security but by impacts on others.
+On the flip side, kids or teenagers should not be motivated by money or self-security but by the impact on others.
 Similarly, kids should not be trained to make career choices based on passion rather than cash.
-By so doing, raising kids will produce the right stature towards valuable entrepreneurship skills.
+By so doing, raising kids will produce the proper stature towards valuable entrepreneurship skills.

 READ ALSO: HOW TO MAKE MORE MONEY ON THE SIDE